FranzyyyBrillante/orca_websiteee/README.md

-# O.R.C.A Site
+O.R.C.A Wesite

-Website playground for the orca model
+Website made for the orca model for our thesis entitled "An Internet of Things and Machine Learning Approach of Predicting Hydrological
+Risk Intensities in Coastal Areas Within Davao City"

+I am the one who created the front-end design development of this website.
+I'm partnerd with Mr. John Mark Bago-od, he was the one who managed the backend development.

 [link here](https://jmmaa-orca-site-main-um2qxa.streamlit.app/)